MrV1ctor/RedditScroller/README.md

 Click a username or subreddit on a post to open it in the scroller.

 Filter which subreddits not to show.

+Created primarily by Victor Urumov (MrV1ctor), working every once in a while for about two years.